Skip to main contentSkip to navigation

 If the bridge board is dead but the internal drive is functional, we extract the Seagate drive, connect it directly to a SATA port, and perform a standard data copy.
 This is a simple copy tier recovery.
 No clean bench work, no head swaps, no firmware repair.

-The bridge board uses a controller chip (commonly ASMedia ASM1153E or JMicron JMS578) to translate between SATA and USB protocols.
-On some LaCie models, this bridge board also handles hardware encryption.
+On some LaCie models, the bridge board also handles hardware encryption.
 If the encryption is tied to the bridge, the bridge must be repaired or its encryption chip matched to a donor board before the data can be decrypted.

 LaCie Diagnostic Sequence